dmpelt/pynnfbp/README.md

 Running `PaperExample.py` from the `examples` directory should show comparable results to the threeshape experiment (Fig. 9a and Table 1) of [1].

-[1] Fast tomographic reconstruction from limited data using artificial neural networks, Daniel M. Pelt and Kees Joost Batenburg, *submitted for publication*, 2013
+[1] Pelt, D., & Batenburg, K. (2013).
+Fast tomographic reconstruction from limited data using artificial neural networks. *Image Processing, IEEE Transactions on, 22*(12), pp.5238-5251.